 Grants are awarded in amounts up to \$500.
 All grants are for expenses incurred; that is, no stipends are awarded as part of ID support.
 Funding must be used for the specified funded project.
 All recipients of ID grants must use their funds in the fiscal year in which they are awarded or the funds will be forfeited.
-Anyone who needs additional time to spend ID grant funds must make a case to the Associate Deans.
+Anyone who needs additional time to spend ID grant funds must make a case to the Dean.

-- Please include a 500-1000 word detailed description of: - A. The course and its pedagogy as presently delivered. - B. The proposed use of funds (including a budget description).
-Please indicate why these funds cannot be obtained through your department budget. - C. How the grant is expected to stimulate innovation and improve pedagogy. - Complete the Instructional Development Grant Budget Page: Requests for electronic equipment, such as laptops and tablets, must be clearly justified with respect to instructional needs and efforts to obtain the best possible price. - Deadlines are 4:00 PM on the 20th of each month (or the first weekday thereafter) from September through March of each academic year. - Applicants should submit their completed application and all supporting materials to cetal@iwu.edu at or before each of the submission deadlines.
+- Please include a 500-1000 word detailed description of: - A. The course and its pedagogy as presently delivered. - B. The proposed use of funds (including a budget description). - C. How the grant is expected to stimulate innovation and improve pedagogy. - Complete the Instructional Development Grant Budget Page: Requests for electronic equipment, such as laptops and tablets, must be clearly justified with respect to instructional needs and efforts to obtain the best possible price. - Deadlines are 4:00 PM on the 20th of each month (or the first weekday thereafter) from September through March of each academic year. - Applicants should submit their completed application and all supporting materials to cetal@iwu.edu at or before each of the submission deadlines.